diazgilberto/kyruus/README.md

 ### Development Reasoning

-- Local JavaScript object for parsisting data
+- Local JavaScript object for persisting data
 - I'm not taking into consideration validations in the backend.
-In my world, it is a given that the frontend sending the correct data.
+In my world, it is a given that the front-end sending the correct data.
 - I'm using dates as keys to avoid checking date values.